 It can be hard to write these reminders in the right tone, and with the right information.
 Beginners find this especially tricky.
 It’s important to convey a friendly tone so the person does not feel that they are being told off.

 If you’re not sure how to send a reminder email, don’t worry!
-Meeting reminder email samples are available in this article created by our team at Amelia, along with some of the best tips.
+Meeting reminder email samples are available in this article created by our team at Amelia (the best WordPress booking calendar plugin), along with some of the best tips.
 This should ensure that you convey the right message every time and have great attendance at your meetings.

 Reminder Emails – Best Practices